bitshifter/bitshifter.github.io/_posts/2018-04-29-rust-ray-tracer-in-one-weekend.md

 The `match` statement in Rust is like C/C++ `switch` on steroids.
 I'm not doing anything particularly fancy in this match, one thing I am doing though is destructuring the different enum variants to access their fields, which I then use in the specific implementation for each material.

 It's also worth talking about the return type here.
 The RTIAW C++ `scatter` interface returns a `bool` if the material scattered the ray and returns `attenuation` and `scattered` via reference parameters.
 This API does leave the question, what are these return parameters set to when `scatter` returns false?
 The RTIAW implementation only uses these values if `scatter` returns true but in the case of the `metal` material the `scattered` ray is calculated regardless.
 To avoid any ambiguity, I'm returning these values as `Option<(Vec3, Ray)>`.
 There are a couple of things going on here.
 First the `(Vec3, Ray)` is a [tuple](https://doc.rust-lang.org/book/second-edition/ch03-02-data-types.html#grouping-values-into-tuples), I was too lazy to make a dedicated struct for this return type and tuples are pretty easy to work with.
-The [`Option` type](https://doc.rust-lang.org/book/second-edition/ch06-01-defining-an-enum.html#the-option-enum-and-its-advantages-over-null-values) is an optional value, it can either contain `Some` value or `None` if it does not.
+The [option type](https://doc.rust-lang.org/book/second-edition/ch06-01-defining-an-enum.html#the-option-enum-and-its-advantages-over-null-values) is an optional value, it can either contain `Some` value or `None` if it does not.

 This `scatter` call and it's return value are handled like so: